-(B) Technology collaboration [49]
+(B) Technology collaboration

-Through cross-licensing, patent pools, and that can contribute to the realization of a green society, there are cases in which enterprises complements technologies that they require for the manufacturing, etc. of a specific product (hereinafter referred to as "technology collaboration").
+Through cross-licensing, [43] patent pools, [44] [45] or multiple licensing [46] of the technologies that each enterprise, etc. owns and that can contribute to the realization of a green society, there are cases in which enterprises complements technologies that they require for the manufacturing, etc. of a specific product (hereinafter referred to as "technology collaboration").
 Technology collaboration may facilitate the efficient use of technologies through combination of different technologies, help form new technology markets and markets for products to which the technologies covered by technology collaboration apply, or lead to increased competitive units.
 Accordingly, technology collaboration has pro-competitive effects in many cases and thus is unlikely to pose problems under the Antimonopoly Act in such cases.